V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/index.md

 Slide in T nuts are better then twist in.
 You will need some of both.

+Cut all your rails a 2-3mm short so you have some room to adjust for square.
+There is no advantage to a tight fit on the extrusions.
+If you are using panels you can leave 5mm of room and even more on the Z extrusions to allow for wire management.

 ## Assembly

+I find it best to start with the back of the frame, build it as accurate as possible, and use that as your reference for all other frame pieces.

+The X dimension (left to right as you face the printer) is by far the most critical.
+This makes the X rail fit into the printed pieces.

 Belts, cut the belts to a point if you are having a hard time passing them through the slots.
 If they do not stay put put a piece of filament in the loop.

 ### Squaring and calibration

+#### Frame squaring

+Frame squaring takes the longest and the more perfect you get this, the easier it will be to get dimensionally accurate parts.
+This mainly consists of measuring the diagonals of all faces of the frame and making them match, to the best of your abilities.

+#### Printer Calibration

+X, Y, and Z dimensions should be spot on, the axes are geared.

+Acceleration, jerk/junction deviation, and extrusion temp are all easily testable and tuned.

+Make sure to calibrate your E steps to your extruder with the 100mm extrusion test.

+The part I spend the most time on is testing digonals.
+For example printing a large square on the bed, measuring the diagonals, and ensuring I am printing squares.
+This course adjustment is the postion of the X rail (it has some wiggle room in the 4 screws), the fine adjust ment is actually the XY belt tensions (if you tug on a belt you will see how it tweaks teh X rail position.
+From there the Y rails can be adjusted in relation to the Z rails.
+If you were to print somthing tall if it is leaning or not 90 degrees one of you Y rails can be moved up or down to compensate.
+I am able to get 150mm digonals in XY (flat), YZ (tall front to back), XZ (tall left to right) within 0.1mm with a few test prints.
+If you are not really printing dimensionally critical funtional parts, you can mostly skip this step.

+Make sure not to overtighten the belts, plucking them you should barely get a sound.
+Since it is doubled up, 1/16 turn of the tensions screws provides a lot of movement.
+You can easily stall your steppers with too much belt tension.

 ## Wiring and Electronics